-- To become the leading Anglican Theological College within Australia, with a resilient and dynamic base, an appeal to the broad, catholic Anglican tradition in the Diocese of Melbourne, Province of Victoria and beyond, and a strong and vibrant program of face-to-face and online teaching.
+- To become the leading Anglican Theological College within Australia, with a resilient and dynamic base, an appeal to the broad, Catholic Anglican tradition in the Diocese of Melbourne, Province of Victoria and beyond, and a strong and vibrant program of teaching.

 - To continue rigorous and inventive ministry formation for lay and ordained men and women, offering new models and patterns of worship and mission for new and changing contexts.

 - To produce internationally recognised research.

 - To develop strong ecumenical links and partnerships.